 - Dutchess, Putnam, Nassau, Suffolk, Rockland and Westchester Counties

-- Other cities, town and villages in the greater New York area
+- Other cities, towns, and villages in the greater New York area

 What is a Notice of Claim?

-Before pursuing a civil lawsuit for damages for personal injury, wrongful death, or property damage against the state or local government – city, town, village or county, any government agency or employee , it is necessary to first file a document known as a Notice of Claim.
+Before pursuing a civil municipality lawsuit for damages for personal injury, wrongful death, or property damage against the state or local government – city, town, village or county, any government agency or employee, it is necessary to first file a document known as a Notice of Claim.

 Generally, this notice must be filed within 90 days of the date of the accident or the incident that is the basis of the claim.
 In a case involving wrongful death, the 90-day period commences on the date of the appointment of a personal representative.
 In short, a Notice of Claim, must be in writing, signed before a notary public, and include the following information: